Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Developing Taxonomy-based Semantic Tools

-Modern semantic parsing predominantly employs sequence-to-sequence models.
-In our approach, we retain the sequence-to-sequence architecture but adapt the output to represent a linearized graph of semantic representation encoded with taxonomical encodings.
+Modern semantic parsing predominantly employs sequence-to-sequence models trained with linearized meaning representations \cite{barzdins-gosko-2016-riga, noord-2017-neural, Bevilacqua2021OneST}.
+In our approach, we retain the sequence-to-sequence architecture but adapt the output to represent a linearized graph of semantic representation encoded with taxonomical encodings using the technique proposed by \citet{Bos2023IWCS} as presented in Section~\ref{sec:sbn}.
 This output representation needs to undergo a process of interpretation (Figure~\ref{fig:parsing-pipline}).
 This interpretation is implemented by mapping the taxonomical encodings into concepts and relations of our human-readable dictionary.
 This dictionary consists of WordNet and the ontology of other symbols including the semantic roles.
 In other words, what the mapper does is translating each encoding into a traditional format found in the standard meaning representations.

-Let $\cal{M}$ be a dictionary that maps taxonomical encodings to unambiguous predicate symbols, much like as shown in Tables~\ref{tab:hyponyms}--\ref{tab:seq}.
+Let $\cal{D}$ be a dictionary that maps taxonomical encodings to unambiguous predicate symbols, much like as shown in Tables~\ref{tab:hyponyms}--\ref{tab:seq}.
 Let $T_n$ denote a taxonomical sequence meaning representation of length $n$, where $T_n = (t_1, t_2, \ldots, t_n)$.
-Then the interpretation function $\mathcal{I}$ is defined as follows:
+Then, the interpretation of taxonomical encodings is defined as a mapping function $\mathcal{M}$ as follows: